nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

   context_schema_2.yaml   # YAML data will be imported as-is, with scoping derived from its contents
 ```

-When loading the schema, the key `_metadata` will be extracted from the loaded data and used to define the config context schemer's metadata; all remaining data will form the config context data schema.
+When loading the schema, the key `_metadata` will be extracted from the loaded data and used to define the config context schema's metadata, while the actual config context data schema will be based on the key `data_schema`.

 JSON example: